techtino/Droidian-Install-Guide-OP6-6T-/readme.md

 # Droidian Guide

+## NOTE: Droidian have a new installer, I suggest following the upstream guide https://devices.droidian.org/#/devices/enchilada for steps after flashing android 9.

 # What is Droidian?

 Droidian is a Linux distribution for Android Phones based on Mobian, and therefore supports all Debian applications.
 It runs on a large majority of Android 9 devices.
 If a device has been ported to Ubuntu Touch and is android 9 or 10, it is likely possible to run Droidian.